 Norway shooting: Glenn Beck compares dead teenagers to Hitler youth.
 Beck, a multimillionaire darling of the Tea Party movement, said on his nationally-syndicated radio show: "There was a shooting at a political camp, which sounds a little like, you know, the Hitler youth.

 Having seen early reports concerning an afternoon bombing attack outside government offices in Oslo, I sought out news outlets such as local broadcaster NRK to see if any live footage was coming from the scene.
 There was, and though I don’t speak a word of Norwegian, I was able to piece together a narrative showing Norway suffering through its own 9/11 moment.
 There were even very early reports that some Muslim men who had been under surveillance had been arrested in connection with the blast.
 The video below was taken in the immediate aftermath of the blast.
 Prime Minister Jens Stoltenberg, unhurt in the bombing, was at one point said to be at an undisclosed location.
+A Bomb in Oslo?
+What Google Lost by Ending Real-Time Search - Nicholas Jackson - Technology.
 I had a sense that something was wrong pretty quickly.

 In between checking my email and finishing up a story for the site you're reading right now, I was casually watching some tweets stream in through TweetDeck -- as I almost always am.
 Every 10th or 20th tweet posted by those I follow had something to do with Oslo.
 "Prayers are with those in Oslo," "Not sure what the situation in Oslo is but it doesn't look good" -- messages to that effect.
 Curious, I turned to Google.
 A blast "occurred at the government headquarters which house the offices of Jens Stoltenberg," according to a story in the Telegraph that Google led me to.
-A Bomb in Oslo?
-What Google Lost by Ending Real-Time Search - Nicholas Jackson - Technology

-Oslo explosion - live coverage | World news 3.34pm: Several people have been injured in a large explosion which has damaged government buildings in central Oslo, including the office of the Norwegian prime minster.
+Oslo explosion: Video of massive Norway blast aftermath Oslo explosion - live coverage | World news.
+3.34pm: Several people have been injured in a large explosion which has damaged government buildings in central Oslo, including the office of the Norwegian prime minster.

 A Reuters correspondent said he counted at least eight injured people after the unexplained blast.
 The tangled wreckage of a car was outside one building but the cause of the blast was unknown with police and fire officials refusing to comment.
 Oslo bomb - latest updates.
 Oslo Bombing Captured on Twitter & YouTube [PHOTOS] Breaking News: Bomb blast in Oslo [youtube] Giant blast hits government buildings in Oslo, Norway.

 Send your videos, stories and photos to CNN iReport Oslo, Norway (CNN) -- At least 80 people are dead as a result of a rampage Friday on a Norwegian island, police said, an attack that came shortly after an explosion killed seven others in the Scandinavian nation's capital.
 Police have detained a 32-year-old Norwegian man who they suspect opened fire on scores at the ruling Labour Party's youth camp on Utoya Island, about 20 miles from Oslo.
-Giant blast hits government buildings in Oslo, Norway
+Bomb rocks government offices in Oslo, two said dead.